juanpc2018/Amiga-Guide-4000-4000T/README.md

 26A at 5v is the Theoretic Limit / Requirement chosen by Amiga for the 4000T </br>
 some 4000 Amigas have a "Cost Reduced 200w PSU" </br>

-¿does A4000T require all that power at 5v? </br>
+**¿does A4000T require all that power at 5v?** </br>

-to answer that question requires further testing under heavy load, </br>
+to fully answer that question requires testing under heavy load, </br>
 with several DMM's that Send data to a PC with [UltraDMM](https://ultradmm.com/supported-meters) or similar. </br>
 Tests: </br>
 Long 3D rendering with different 060 CPU accelerator boars at 100MHz, </br>
 measuring power consumption in all places: AC Wall & DC each rail. </br>
 Emulating a CD32 & play all games from CD + joypads </br>
-using different GPUs like ZZ9000 fully upgraded, Picaso IV, </br>
+using different GPUs like ZZ9000 fully upgraded, Picaso IV, Picollo SD64 </br>
-different sound cards like AmiGUS, Sonnata & others. </br>
+different sound cards like: AmiGUS, Toccata & others. </br>
-using different SCSI Zorro boards, maybe PPC CPU boards also. </br>
+using different SCSI Zorro boards, </br>
 iBrowser with SSL & TCP-IP CPU emulation, several tabs open to consume all 16MB FastRAM. </br>
 using RAM mods to 112MB, Zorro-3 Ram cards, etc.. </br>